Russian General Killed in Moscow Car Bomb Amid Tensions Before Critical US-Russia Meeting

 • A senior Russian general, Yaroslav Moskalik, was killed in a car bomb attack in Moscow, as confirmed by the Investigative Committee of Russia.

-• No group has claimed responsibility for the attack, leaving the motives and potential perpetrators unclear, although Ukrainian officials have previously acknowledged similar operations.
+• No group has claimed responsibility for the assassination, leaving the motives and perpetrators unclear, while investigators are examining the crime scene.

 Get a daily email with more World News stories